Himanshusahu1508/visual-eyewear-search/README.md

 ## Model Details

 ### Style Embeddings
 - Pretrained Vision Transformer
 - Used only for feature extraction
 - No fine-tuning to avoid overfitting on small datasets

 ### Shape Classifier
 - Vision Transformer fine-tuned for shape classification
 - Handles class imbalance using weighted loss
-- Trained with light data augmentation
+- Light data augmentation applied
-- Stored as a reusable artifact
+- Saved as a reusable artifact

 ---

-## Smart Cropping Feature
+## Smart Cropping

 The smart cropping module detects faces in uploaded images and crops around the eyewear region.

-This improves search quality for real-world photos where the background may be cluttered.
+This improves robustness for real-world images where backgrounds are cluttered.

 If no face is detected, the original image is used.

 ---

-## Multi-Modal Search Support
+## Multi-Modal Search

 The system supports optional text input along with the image.

-Text input can be used to:
+Text intent can be used to:

 - Apply filters (material, price range)
-- Boost attributes (shape or color)
+- Boost specific attributes (shape or material)
 - Improve relevance without hardcoded rules

-The design allows future extension using large language models.
+This design allows easy future integration with large language models.

 ---